agrc/gis.utah.gov/about/policy/sgid/index.md

 ### Qualifying Datasets
 {: .text-left }

-Datasets requested to be added to the SGID by a state or local agency or organization should meet all the following criteria:
+Datasets should meet all the following criteria:

 - The dataset should cover a **state-wide** geographic extent, be part of a state-wide project or initiative (such as roads, address points, and parcels), or be relevant to broader projects or mandates that have a state-wide interest (e.g. geologic hazard mapping or endangered species mapping).
 - The dataset should be useful to **multiple agencies or organizations'** daily activities or decision-making.
 Datasets primarily used internally by a single agency aren't great candidates for the SGID.